With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCore Health Centralia is a mental health treatment center in Centralia, Washington, located at 1616 South Gold Street, Suite 4, part of the 98531 zip code.
 Core Health Centralia provides outpatient treatment.
-Core Health Centralia also offers cognitive behavioral therapy, group therapy and individual psychotherapy to adults, seniors 65 or older and young adults.
+Core Health Centralia also offers cognitive behavioral therapy, individual psychotherapy and group therapy to adults, seniors 65 or older and children / adolescents.
 Core Health Centralia supports people requiring dual diagnosis treatment.
-Core Health Centralia also provides court-ordered outpatient treatment, supported employment and mentoring/peer support/consumer-run services.
+Core Health Centralia also provides supported employment, mentoring/peer support/consumer-run services and supported housing.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.